nicnacnic/nodecg-dacbot/README.md

 ## Bugs
 - DACBot will **not** work if a user is connecting from the browser.
 It only works on desktop/mobile.
 It will crash the bot so don't attempt it.
 This appears to be a limitation with Discord.JS, the library used to write the bot.
+- Don't move DACBot into another VC with users, it will cause the stream to echo.
+Instead disconnect the bot then reconnect it in the new channel.

 ## Contributing
 If you have any suggestions or bugfixes, please submit a pull request!
 Before you do, please make sure you **test your code** to make sure the bot works correctly with your new changes.